 - The call to respond to grace through mission and action

 - The hope of the new heavens and new earth for those in Christ

 Crossway welcomes your questions about the Lord’s Supper, and we welcome you to these special times together.
-Our celebration of the Lord’s Supper is always overseen by our pastor or an elder, assisted by other members in our congregation.
+Our celebration of the Lord’s Supper is always overseen by our pastor and/or one of our elders, assisted by other members in our congregation.